 What is Lift and Shift?

-Applications are “lifted” as is and “shifted” to a cloud-hosted virtual machine.
+Legacy applications are “lifted” as is and “shifted” to a cloud-hosted virtual machine.
 This approach involves no change to application architecture and little or no change to application code.

 Some benefits of Lift and Shift include: